mjbots/moteus/docs/troubleshooting/no-motion.md

  - "39 (outside bounds)": `servopos.position_min` and `servopos.position_max` are either not configured, or the motor starting position is outside the configured bounds.
 Setting either to `nan` will disable it.
  - "33 (gate driver fault)": this indicates that the onboard MOSFET gate driver reported a fault.
 To know which one, you will need to expand the `drv8323` telemetry channel.
 The only "easy" problem to solve is `uvlo` which indicates that moteus attempted to draw more power than your supply could provide.
+ - "43 (no position)": the most common reason for this fault is that the controller has not been calibrated yet.
+See the [quick start section on calibration](../guides/calibration.md).

 Once the cause of the fault has been identified, it can be cleared by sending: